-Aerial and panoramic view photography is quickly becoming an integral part of the architectural process in modern real estate development.
-These super high-definition images are an invaluable tool to show true, real-life perspectives, helping architects with the site planning, design, positioning, orientation, and interior layout of modern development projects.
-Why do best-in-class architects depend on aerial and panoramic views through every stage of their project?
+Aerial and panoramic view photography has become an integral part of the architectural process in modern real estate development.
+Super high-definition images are an invaluable tool to show true, real-life perspectives, helping architects with the site planning, design, positioning, orientation, and interior layout of modern development projects.
+Why do best-in-class architects depend on aerial and panoramic views through each stage of their project?

 Good design teams are also using aerial view photography to optimize interior design decisions.
 Precise view photography allows designers to fully understand what effect the placement of building elements such as the ceiling, walls, furniture, utilities, elevators, and corridors will have on potential views.
 Whether designing the layout of condo units or an amenity floor/rooftop for a residential development or conference rooms and offices for a commercial project, aerial view photography enables architects to take full advantage and consideration of the unique view characteristics specific to each site and to highlight or minimize these characteristics through informed interior design.